BryanGuapulema/fleetTracking/README.md

 This is a backend project for a **fleet tracking platform** aimed at delivery and logistics companies.
 The API allows registering vehicles and drivers, tracking locations in real-time, managing deliveries, assigning vehicles, generating alerts, and monitoring delivery performance.

-This project is built with NodeJS and PostgreSQL and exposes RESTful endpoints for integration with web or mobile clients.
+This project is built with NodeJS and mongoDB and exposes RESTful endpoints for integration with web or mobile clients.

 ---